 Perform a weekly or bi-weekly backflush with detergent.
-Remove the shower screen and shower block and soak them with the filter baskets and portafilters in detergent at a weekly schedule to remove coffee oils and residues.
+Remove the shower screen and shower block and soak them with the filter baskets and portafilters in detergent on a weekly schedule to remove coffee oils and residues.

 Always wipe the steam wand with a damp cloth and purge the wand every time you use it to avoid clogging.

-Keep a regular maintenance schedule of all machines and equipment especially if operating in a commercial setting.
+Keep a regular maintenance schedule of all machines and equipment, especially if operating in a commercial setting.
 Ensure that the burrs of your grinders are always sharp to avoid inconsistent and uneven grounds.

 11. Swirling the Espresso

 - the dark brown bottom